-4.11.10 MINIMUM LANDSCAPED BUFFERING REQUIREMENTS (See also Section 4.2)

-1. All permitted uses (unless otherwise specified):
+- 4.11.10 MINIMUM LANDSCAPED BUFFERING REQUIREMENTS (see also Section 4.2) - 1.
+All permitted uses (unless otherwise specified):

-Where a use listed under (1) above is erected or expanded on land abutting a residential district, then the proposed use shall provide a landscaped buffer at least twenty (20) feet in width along the affected rear and/or side yards as the case may be.
+Where a use listed under (1) above is erected or expanded on land abutting a residential district, then the proposed use shall provide a landscaped buffer which shall be not less than twenty (20) feet in width along the affected rear and/or side yards as the case may be.